Management System Health-focused Management Preventing Exposure to Harmful Substances

 After

-Onsite Inspections Conducted by Industrial Physicians Aimed at Reducing Occupational Health Risks at Overseas Subsidiaries and Affiliates
+Onsite Inspections Conducted by Occupational physicians Aimed at Reducing Occupational Health Risks at Overseas Subsidiaries and Affiliates

-In an effort to reduce occupational health risks at overseas affiliates, onsite inspections are undertaken on a systematic basis and steps taken to provide instructions regarding areas of occupational health improvement at the time head office industrial physicians make their rounds at overseas bases.
-We canceled overseas inspections in fiscal 2020 and 2021 due to the COVID-19 pandemic.
-We will resume inspections as soon as the pandemic restrictions are lifted.
+In an effort to reduce occupational health risks at overseas affiliates, onsite inspections are undertaken on a systematic basis and steps taken to provide instructions regarding areas of occupational health improvement at the time head office occupational physicians make their rounds at overseas bases.
+Although overseas tours were suspended in fiscal 2020 and 2021 due to the COVID-19 pandemic, occupational physicians resumed overseas tours in the second half of fiscal 2022.